johannes-manner/k8s-soa-example/README.md

 We use [minikube](https://github.com/kubernetes/minikube) as a local K8s environment to get familiar with the K8s concepts.
 See all the installation details and information on the linked GitHub page.

 You need also a running docker environment to do this hands-on.
 So please install docker as well.
+When you meet the system requirements for [Docker Desktop](https://docs.docker.com/desktop/) we recomment to install it and configure the [WSL2](https://docs.docker.com/docker-for-windows/install/#wsl-2-backend) backend.

-We recommend to use the [Docker Toolbox](https://docs.docker.com/toolbox/overview/), since Minikube works best with VirtualBox.
+If you do not meet the system requirements for docker desktop, we recommend to use the [Docker Toolbox](https://docs.docker.com/toolbox/overview/), since Minikube works best with VirtualBox.
 Hyper-V causes problems under Windows when using Docker and Minikube in combination.

 ## Running the cat service